itsMapleLeaf/aspects3/rulebook.md

 - Gives +1 power die for skill checks made with that skill (_on top of_ trait bonuses)
 - Proficient skills must be unique; cannot make a skill proficient twice

-> [!tip]
->
-> Narrators should aim to make failures interesting.
+> **Tip:** Narrators should aim to make failures interesting.
 For example, consider a character tries to **Spy** for something they lost.
 On failure, instead of having nothing happen, maybe they find something that a friend lost instead!

 Strength